LinkedInLearning/fundamentals-of-vibe-coding-6060046/README.md

-# COURSENAME
+# Fundamentals of Vibe Coding with Agentic Mode on GitHub Copilot
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Fundamentals of Vibe Coding with Agentic Mode on GitHub Copilot`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]

 ## Course Description

+Vibe coding means letting the AI handle the typing while you steer the vision.
+We’ll dive into what sets vibe coding apart, which platforms support it, and how to get started.
+This course explores how agentic modes let you prompt, plan, and iterate working apps without coding every line.
+You’ll learn how to design system prompts, work through errors, and work responsibly.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions